 - What is an NRO Account?

-- Why do you need to open an NRO Account?
+- Why Do You Need to Open an NRO Account?

 - Features of an NRO Account

-- Eligibility criteria to open an NRO Account
+- How to Open an NRO Account?

 - Benefits of an NRO Account

-- Difference between an NRO and a resident account
+- Difference between an NRO and a Resident Account

 - Frequently Asked Questions